Dhruvesh05/Dhruvesh05/README.md

 I’m an enthusiastic and curious Computer Science Engineering student with a strong foundation in web development and software design.
 I’m always improving my technical and problem-solving skills with a professional mindset.

 💡 I’m:
-- Adaptive to new environments
+- Adaptive to new environments and technologies
 - An effective communicator
 - Fast at learning and implementing new technologies
 - Actively involved in co-curricular and technical activities